deanwampler/spark-scala-tutorial/tutorial/README.md

 [Intro1.scala](#code/src/main/scala/sparkworkshop/Intro1.scala)

 Our first exercise demonstrates the useful *Spark Shell*, which is a customized version of Scala's REPL (read, eval, print, loop).
+It allows us to work interactively with our algorithms and data.

+Actually, for local mode execution, we won't use the `spark-shell` command provided by Spark.
+Instead, we've customized the Activator/SBT `console` (Scala REPL) to behave in a similar way.
+For Hadoop execution, we'll use `spark-shell`.

-We'll copy and paste some commands from the file [Intro1.scala](#code/src/main/scala/sparkworkshop/Intro1.scala).
+We'll copy and paste commands from the file [Intro1.scala](#code/src/main/scala/sparkworkshop/Intro1.scala).
+Click the link to open the file in Activator or open it in your favorite editor/IDE.

-The comments in this and the subsequent files try to explain the API calls being made.
+The extensive comments in this file and the subsequent files explain the API calls in detail.
+You can copy and paste the comments, too.

-> NOTE: while the extension is `.scala`, this file is not compiled with the rest of the code, because it works like a script.
+> NOTE: while the file extension is `.scala`, this file is not compiled with the rest of the code, because it works like a script.
 (The build is configured to not compile this file.)

+To run this example on your workstation, you can't use the Activator UI.
+Quit Activator and use the instructions previously to start it in the *shell* mode.
+Once it starts and presents the prompt `(Activator-Spark)>`, enter the command `console`.
+It will compile some code and start the Scala REPL, ending with the prompt `scala>`.
+Continue with the instructions below.

 ## Hadoop Execution

-Log into the VM as `root` so you can run a shell script we've provided.
-In the `root` user's home folder `/root` and run the following command:
+In your sandbox or cluster node, change to the root node of the workshop and run the following command:

 ```
-spark-workshop/scripts/sparkshell.sh
+./scripts/sparkshell.sh
 ```

-This script calls the actual Spark Shell script, `$HOME/spark/bin/spark-shell` and passes a `--jars` argument with the package of the workshop code, as well as any additional arguments you pass to the script.
+This script calls the actual Spark Shell script, `$SPARK_HOME/bin/spark-shell` and passes a `--jars` argument with the jar of the workshop's compiled code.
+The script also passes any additional arguments you provide to `spark-shell`.
 (Try the `--help` option to see the full list.)

 You'll see a lot of log messages, ending with the Scala REPL prompt `scala>`.

-We're going to paste in the code from [Intro1.scala](#code/src/main/scala/sparkworkshop/Intro1.scala).
-Click the link to view it.

-We'll paste a few lines at a time so we can discuss them.
-(It's harmless to paste comments from the source file.)
+Continue with the instructions below.

+## An Interactive Spark Session

+Whether you running the REPL in local mode or the `spark-shell` version in Hadoop, continue with the following steps.

-First, there are some commented lines that every Spark program needs, but the Spark Shell does automatically for you:
+First, there are some commented lines that every Spark program needs, but you don't need to run them now.
+Both the local Scala REPL configured in the build and the `spark-shell` variant of the REPL execute these three lines automatically at startup:

 ```
 // import org.apache.spark.SparkContext